 - In both an original storybook and an episode based on it, Franklin Turtle was afraid of thunderstorms.
 He was worried that his friends would make fun of him, since in most other matters he was normally pretty courageous, but they turned out to be quite understanding.

 - Lola on Charlie and Lola.

-- Subverted on Dexters Laboratory, while laying in his bed during a thundertorm, Dexter dismisses his initial fear by reminding himself of the science behind lightening.
+- Defied on Dexter's Laboratory, while laying in his bed during a thunderstorm, Dexter dismisses his initial fear by reminding himself of the science behind lightning.

 - Dudley from Tuff Puppy is afraid of thunder.
 He got over it the same episode that it was introduced.

-- In The Venture Brothers, Dean contemplates living with Dr. Orpheus, fantasizing that he's comforting Triana when she's scared of a storm.
+- In The Venture Bros., Dean contemplates living with Dr. Orpheus, fantasizing that he's comforting Triana when she's scared of a storm.

 - Martha and Skits from Martha Speaks are both afraid of thunderstorms.
 Martha deals with it better than Skits does.

 - Jasper the wasp on The Hive; his friends and family help him to get over it by singing a song.